Ecwid/new-job/Deep-clone.md

-There are times in life when you want to make a complete copy of some object.
+Sometimes you want to make a complete copy of some object.

 Something like this: